SapienzaInteractiveGraphicsCourse/final-project-zm_igteam/README.md

 The project developed consists in a low poly city, with several buildings, a little airport, a Ferris wheel, and many more buildings and objects.
 Inside the city you can find several animated things, like cars, rotating Ferris wheel, and an eagle.
 The eagle is the principal subject of the application.
-It starting from the tip of the highest skyscraper of the town, flies around all the city making a complex path around, allowing the user to set the view to third person watching the stunning movement of the bird around the buildings, or setting it to first person being totally involved in the fly like if he was himself the eagle.
+It starts from the tip of the highest skyscraper of the town and flies around all the city making a complex path around.
+The user is allowed to set the view to the third person watching the stunning movement of the bird around the buildings, or setting it to first person being totally involved in the fly like if he was himself the eagle.

 #### Commands for the user interaction are :